eg1lgfp/gilman-family-practice/content/pages/style-guide.md

 ---
 # **Some information about the clinic & our provider family**

-###### (Can include a short history of the clinic & Gilman family background summary/early years/getting established/father-son DOs/family info you wish to share... >>> although, this is totally optional, it could be interesting & more "inclusive" of your patients)
+###### (Can include a short history of the clinic & Gilman family background summary/early years/getting established/father-son DOs/family info you wish to share... >>> although, this is totally optional, it could be interesting, even fun if share photos perhaps of clinic interior + staff at work, other doctors, and whatever you want or keep super minimal & short >> you can always change it later as many times as you want)

 ![](https://via.placeholder.com/500/09f/fff.png)